VForWaTer/documentation/source/developer/wps.rst

 ========

 The Tools in V-FOR-WaTer are implemented as a standalone server.
 It uses the `WPS Protocol <https://de.wikipedia.org/wiki/Web_Processing_Service>`_ to receive inputs, data and configuration and returns processing output.
-Most data, including input data from the database, but also processing results and intermediate results are saved to a temporary folder on the processing server.
+Most data, including input data from the database, but also processing results and intermediate results, are saved to a temporary folder on the processing server.
 The WPS just exchanges configuration and file-locations.
 For this to work, a set of *data types* are defined.
-Each tool can only handle a specific, or a set of specified data types and has defined outputs.
-These data-types are hierachical.
+Each tool can only handle one specific data type, or a set of specified data types, and has defined outputs.
+These data types are hierachical.
 That means there are tools that can handle any type of timeseries data, while other will expect a timeseries of discharge data.

 Data Types